 - New ring battery life up to one week

 - Wireless charging capability

 In today’s post, I’ll fill you in on all of the details on how this powerful new wearable allows you to track body temperature, heart rate variability, calories, steps, respiration, very accurate sleep cycles and much more.
-In the meantime, if you want the new ring for yourself, you can click here and use code: GREENFIELDOURA at checkout to save $50.
+In the meantime, if you want the new ring for yourself, you can click here.

 The Top 7 Sleep Parameters To Track